DebugML/exlib/fix/README.md

 Authors: Helen Jin, Shreya Havaldar, Chaehyeon Kim, Anton Xue, Weiqiu You, Helen Qu, Marco Gatti, Daniel A Hashimoto, Bhuvnesh Jain, Amin Madani, Masao Sako, Lyle Ungar, Eric Wong.

 ## Overview
-FIX is a benchmark for extracting features that are interpretable to real-world experts, spanning diverse data modalities and applications, from doctors performing gall bladder surgery to cosmologists studying supernovae.
-The FIX benchmark allows domains to measure alignment of extracted features with expert features either implicitly with a scoring function or explicitly with expert annotations.
+FIX is a benchmark for **extracting features that are interpretable to real-world experts**, spanning diverse data modalities and applications, from doctors performing gall bladder surgery to cosmologists studying supernovae.
+The FIX benchmark allows domains to measure alignment of extracted features with expert features either *implicitly* with a scoring function or *explicitly* with expert annotations.

 ![Main figure](IF_extraction.png)